shaik1002/biggitlabbomb/doc/api/members.md

 - This API endpoint works on top-level groups only.
 It does not work on subgroups.
 - This API endpoint requires permission to administer memberships for the group.

 Lists all projects and groups a user is a member of.
-Only projects and groups in the group hierarchy are included.
-For instance, if the requested group is `Top-Level Group`, and the requested user is a direct member of both `Top-Level Group / Subgroup One` and `Other Group / Subgroup Two`, then only `Top-Level Group / Subgroup One` is returned, because `Other Group / Subgroup Two` is not in the `Top-Level Group` hierarchy.
+Only projects and groups within the group hierarchy are included.
+For instance, if the requested group is `Root Group`, and the requested user is a direct member of both `Root Group / Sub Group One` and `Other Group / Sub Group Two`, then only `Root Group / Sub Group One` is returned, because `Other Group / Sub Group Two` is not within the `Root Group` hierarchy.

 This API endpoint takes [pagination](rest/index.md#pagination) parameters `page` and `per_page` to restrict the list of memberships.